Shown in a c.1966 specimen by wood type manufacturer DeLittle

 Face Photosetting made a film version named Fancy (used for sample), spanning all three widths in solid and Outline variants.
 The medium width additionally came in a Rimmed (contour) variant.
 The Condensed here is caps only, too [Face c.1981].
 In 1989, Solotype showed the Condensed as Mousehole and the Extended as Penzance [Circus Alphabets].

-Panache has a digitization as Fancy Extended, in solid and Outline styles.
-Credited to Dave Farey.
+A digitization of Penzance is included on the CD that comes with Dover’s 24 Circus Display Fonts (2000).
+Panache’s digitization, Fancy Extended, has solid and Outline styles and is credited to Dave Farey.
 [Reichardt/Hoefer].
 MPI Delittle (mpressInteractive, 2013) is an all-caps digital interpretation based on No. 209.